Mud House

 The Mud House is a historic home located at Penfield in Monroe County, New York.
 It is a 1 1/2-story, 24 by 38 ft rectangular earthen building with gable roof.
-It was constructed about 1836 of clay, puddled with straw, and then rammed into forms above a fieldstone foundation and is a rare surviving example of rammed-earth construction.
+It was constructed about 1836 of clay, puddled with straw, and then rammed into forms above a fieldstone foundation and is a rare surviving example of rammed-earth construction and was part of the Brown Brothers Nursery owned by Don Brown.

 It was listed on the National Register of Historic Places in 1978.